osmancakir/osmancakirioblog/content/python/python_3_functions_loops_lambdas.md

 With Logic Operators you can combine multiple comparison operators together.
 Logic Operators will output boolean values

-* and operator: all of the conditions must be met in order to have 'true' as the output
+* `and` operator: all of the conditions must be met in order to have 'true' as the output
-* or operator: it is sufficient to meet one of the conditions as true in order to have 'true' as the output.
+* `or` operator: it is sufficient to meet one of the conditions as true in order to have 'true' as the output.
-**Remember** : 'and' and 'or'  logic operators can only work with one instance of condition.
+**Remember** : `and` and `or`  logic operators can only work with one instance of condition.

 ```python